dbbs-lab/bsb-core/docs/source/configuration.rst

 Format
 ======

-This attribute is a string that refers to the implementation of the OutputFormatter that should be used::
+This attribute is a string that refers to the implementation of the Storage that should be used::

   {